jamescridland/podinfra.net/index.md

 * [Information from Podbean about itunes:type](https://help.podbean.com/support/solutions/articles/25000010756-how-to-set-ios11-itunes-feed-tags-in-your-podcast)
 * Evo Terra's [podcast app manifesto](https://podcastpontifications.com/helpful-info/podcast-app-manifesto#:~:text=respect%20rss%20feeds%20tagged%20as%20serial) about serial podcasts

-#### descriptions
+#### Display descriptions properly in your app

 Podcasters often monetise their shows by linking to websites.
 It is important that episode descriptions are displayed in full, with links intact.
-In episode descriptions, ensure that your app:
+In show and episode descriptions, ensure that your app:
 1. Displays any naked URLs as clickable links
 2. Supports `<A>` anchor links
 3. Support rudimentary `<P>` and `<BR>` formatting tags where HTML is seen